Using the Point-to-Point Method for Fault Current Calcs

 Using the Point-to-Point Method for Fault Current Calculations

 A point-to-point fault current calculation is a systematic method used by electricians to determine the magnitude of current that would flow during a short-circuit event at various points in an electrical system.
-This calculation is crucial for ensuring safety and compliance with NEC 110.24, which mandates that service equipment in non-dwelling units be marked with the maximum Available Fault Current (AFC).
-The process involves starting at the power source (utility transformer) and sequentially calculating the reduction in fault current as it passes through each component, such as transformers and conductors.
-By accurately determining the AFC, a master electrician or journeyman electrician can select equipment with a sufficient Short-Circuit Current Rating (SCCR) to withstand a fault without catastrophic failure, preventing equipment damage and reducing the risk of an Arc Flash Hazard.
+This calculation is crucial for ensuring safety and compliance with NEC 110.24, which requires service equipment in “other than dwelling units” to be field‑marked with the available fault current and the date the calculation was performed.
+The process typically involves starting at the power source (utility transformer) and sequentially accounting for the impedance of each component the fault current must pass through—transformers, conductors, buswork, and other fixed elements—to find the reduced fault current at downstream points.
+By accurately determining the AFC, a qualified person (for example, a master electrician or journeyman where permitted by local licensing) can select devices and assemblies with sufficient Short-Circuit Current Rating (SCCR) and interrupting ratings to prevent catastrophic failure and reduce the risk of an Arc Flash Hazard.

 Why Accurate Fault Current Calculation is Critical for Electricians